 Picture the situation: you go to a friend’s house for dinner or an unfamiliar office for a meeting.
 You want to login to the local Wi-Fi but nobody can remember the password.
 You could keep asking around until everybody is sick of you.
 You could hunt for the router and hope it’s printed on the back.
 You could give up on Wi-Fi and use your precious cellular data instead.

-Wouldn’t it be nice if there was an easier option than fiddling with complicated, forgettable passwords?
+Wouldn’t it be nice if there was an easier option than fiddling with complicated, forgettable, easily-mistyped passwords?

-Well, if you and one of your hosts both have iOS 11 installed (the majority of iPhone and iPad users do) then there’s a much simpler solution.
+Well, if you and one of your hosts both have iOS 11 or above installed (at this point, the vast majority of iPhone and iPad users do) then there’s a much simpler solution.
 Instant password sharing.

 How to share Wi-Fi